Flown From The Nest homepage

 On 9th June 2020, clubs in Leagues One and Two voted to end the season due to the Coronavirus pandemic and calculate final placings based on points per game.
 This meant that Robins' Coventry returned to the Championship as Champions.

-Robins' form as Coventry manager despite difficult off-pitch situations saw him linked to the Norwich City manager's role in December 2022 following the sacking of Dean Smith
+Robins' form as Coventry manager despite difficult off-pitch situations saw him linked to the Norwich City manager's role in December 2022 following the sacking of Dean Smith.
+He remained at the club and took them to the play-off final where they lost to Luton Town on penalties in May 2023.

 Official Norwich City website